HerrSubset/bvt-cli/README.md

 This tool was written in [ruby](https://www.ruby-lang.org/en/) so you will have to install that first.
 Normally this should also install [rubygems](https://rubygems.org/), which will be used to install the other dependencies.
 Besides ruby you will also need [git](https://www.git-scm.com/).

-First you have to install [thor](http://whatisthor.com/) and [bvt](https://github.com/HerrSubset/bvt).
+First you have to install [thor](http://whatisthor.com/), [icalendar](https://github.com/icalendar/icalendar) and [bvt](https://github.com/HerrSubset/bvt).
 Note that the installation command for bvt changes as its version changes.
 ```
   gem install thor
+  gem install icalendar
   git clone https://github.com/HerrSubset/bvt
   cd bvt
   gem build bvt.gemspec